 When to use: automatic differentiation of diverse landscape features with NDVI, NDWI, and NDSI to generate an image stack for Landsat-4,5,7; Sentinel-2; MODIS imagery.

 Custom Vegetation Indices

-EOS Crop Monitoring capabilities go far beyond the above-listed indices available by default and on request.
+EOSDA Crop Monitoring capabilities go far beyond the above-listed indices available by default and on request.
 We can tailor the indices specifically for your needs.
 For example, you can change the NDVI palette or customize it for a particular crop like “NDVI Pulses” and “NDVI Cotton” or whatever crop grown.